ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 But if either or both of you has any doubt, you are strongly encouraged to go through this page carefully and slowly, to learn some of the basics of working with Unix commands at the bash shell.
-That is one of the most fundamental skills you'll need throughout all of the courses that use the ACMS unix accounts during your entire stay at UCSD.
+That is one of the most fundamental skills you'll need throughout all of the courses that use the ETS unix accounts during your entire stay at UCSD.

 # Unix commands covered in this tutorial